The Blue Angels Final "Legacy" Flight

 |0

-This work, The Blue Angels Final "Legacy" Flight [Image 3 of 3], by PO2 Christopher Gordon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The Blue Angels Final "Legacy" Flight, by PO1 Jess Gray, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT